Welcome to Oyster Harbor!

 - Rain runoff control and management via community owned swales and culverts.

 - A Piers and Harbors slip rental service that is paid for by slip holders.
 All slips (not docks, piers and community property) are managed and maintained separately from Community property.
 The slip fees are kept to the minimum possible to provide this maintenance and a small amount of discretionary funds for parties and benevolence, not covered specifically under the community charter.
-All boat owners must have liability insurance to cover the vessel and community property damaged in any way by the vessel.
+All boat owners must have liability insurance to cover the vessel, other vessels, and community property damaged in any way by their vessel.

 - A boat ramp for small boat launching.
 This ramp is maintained to provide an easy way to launch small boats, typically under 20′.
-The community is not obligated to provide launch services are larger vessels, even if it is possible to fit the trailer down the street.
+The community is not obligated to provide launch services for larger vessels, even if it is possible to fit the trailer down the street.
 Owners are responsible for any damage to overhead lines, ramps and community property when launching their boat.

 - Small boat racks and storage.
 A limited number of racks are provided for small boats such as paddle boards, kayaks, canoes and row boats.
 These boats must be able to fit in the rack space provided.
 A limited number of spaces are available at no charge.